College Catalog Fall 2016 - Spring 2017

 |Science Elective from GE 2||3|

-Restricted Electives by Advisement1 - 3 credit hours of Upper-Division courses
+Restricted Electives by Advisement1 - 6 credit hours, 3 credits of which must be Upper-Division courses

 Unrestricted Electives - 12 credit hours consisting of 6 credit hours of Lower-Division courses and 6 credit hours of Upper-Division courses